- Yield: 4-6 servings

-- 2 lbs baking (russet) potatoes, peeled and cut into ½-inch thick slices
+- 2 lbs Russet potatoes, cut into ½-inch thick slices

 - Salt and pepper to taste